entmike/cloud9-docker-arm/README.md

 Cloud9 v3 Dockerfile
 =============

 This is a fork from [kdelfour](https://github.com/kdelfour/cloud9-docker).
-This dork is an experiment to see if I can package the cloud9ide in an ARM-based docker image.
+This fork is an experiment to see if I can package the cloud9ide in an ARM-based docker image.

 This repository contains Dockerfile of Cloud9 IDE for Docker's automated build published to the public Docker Hub Registry.